pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 #### Setup Node Express

 We are going to create a Node Express server with routes that return the results of our queries.
 I am going to assume that you know how to setup your environment for Node and get an Express server going.
-In addition we are going to grap the watson-developer-cloud package which will allow us to easily make call to the Discovery service.
+In addition we are going to grap the watson-developer-cloud package which will allow us to easily make calls to the Discovery service.

 ```
 npm install watson-developer-cloud --save